Westover Air Reserve Base: Transfer to the Air Force Reserve

+Air Force Reserve (post-1991)

+In 1997, AFRES, an Air Force Field Operating Agency, was redesignated as Air Force Reserve Command (AFRC) and became an Air Force major command (MAJCOM) with the 439 AW falling under Headquarters, Fourth Air Force (HQ 4AF) at March ARB, California.
+However, the 439 AW would still be operationally gained by AMC.

-The 2005 Base Realignment and Closure Commission ruled that Westover would absorb other military units in New England.
+The 2005 Base Realignment and Closure Commission (BRAC) ruled that Westover ARB would absorb other military units in New England.
 The expansion proposed the transfer of all military operations at Bradley International Airport to Westover and the nearby Barnes Municipal Airport.
 The exception to this decision is the 103rd Airlift Wing, which remained at Bradley.
 A $32 million building project accommodated the additional 1600 service members required by the plan.

-The new Armed Forces Reserve Center hosts Army, Air Force, Marine Corps, and Navy Reserve operations.
+The new Armed Forces Reserve Center hosts Army Reserve, Navy Reserve, Marine Corps Reserve, and Air Force Reserve operations.
 The Massachusetts Army National Guard also made its debut at the base.

-The base celebrated its 75th anniversary with an air show on 16–17 May 2015, where the Blue Angels headlined the 2015 Great New England Air Show.
-During this time, it was announced that the Westover was in the running for a squadron of the new KC-46A Pegasus.
-Later that year, it was announced that the base would not be receiving the plane, which instead was given to the 916th Air Refueling Wing at Seymour Johnson Air Force Base.
-Westover was also in competition with Tinker Air Force Base and Grissom Air Reserve Base for the plane.
+The base celebrated its 75th anniversary with an air show on 16–17 May 2015, where the U.S Navy Flight Demonstration Squadron, the Blue Angels. headlined the 2015 Great New England Air Show.
+During this time, it was announced that the Westover ARB was in the running for a squadron of the new KC-46A Pegasus air refueling aircraft.
+Later that year, it was announced that the base would not be receiving the plane, which instead was given to AFRC's 916th Air Refueling Wing (916 ARW) at Seymour Johnson Air Force Base.
+Westover was also in competition with Tinker Air Force Base and Grissom Air Reserve Base for the KC-46.

+In 2017, the 439 AW retired the last of its C-5A and C-5B Galaxy aircraft and transitioned to the newer C-5M Super Galaxy.

 The local government credits Westover with spurring development of the Memorial Drive corridor, including several planned hotels and a retail plaza.